pierrediedhiou/cybersecurity-journey/glossary.md

 weak randomness vulnerabilities
 - **Session Cookie** — A unique identifier stored in the browser that authenticates a user's session with a web application
+- **Shell Payload** — A command or script that exposes a shell to an incoming connection (bind shell) or sends a connection to the attacker (reverse shell)
+- **Socat** — A utility that creates socket connections between two data sources, used to establish advanced shell connections between hosts
+- **subprocess** — A Python module commonly used for managing shell commands and establishing reverse shell connections in security assessments
 ## T
 - **Telnet** — Insecure remote access protocol (Port 23), replaced by SSH
 - **TGT** — Ticket Granting Ticket, allows users to request tickets to